We Are Proud of Our Programs and Partnerships

-Since 2009, the BCLSS has offered LakeKeepers workshops to provide training and support for lake stewardship with an emphasis on lake water quality monitoring and aquatic plant surveying.
-Twenty-seven workshops have been offered since the program’s inception thanks to our generous partners and funders: Habitat Conservation Trust Foundation, Real Estate Foundation of BC, Ministry of Environment and Climate Change Strategy, and the Ministry of Municipal Affairs.
+Since 2009, the BCLSS has offered LakeKeepers workshops to provide training and support for lake stewardship with an emphasis on lake water quality monitoring.
+Workshops are held throughout the province thanks to our generous partners and funders: Habitat Conservation Trust Foundation, Real Estate Foundation of BC, Ministry of Environment and Climate Change Strategy, and the Ministry of Municipal Affairs.

-The BCLSS LakeKeepers training courses are offered throughout the province and participants will gain a greater understanding of lake ecology and health.
+The BCLSS LakeKeepers 1.5 day training course provides participants with a greater understanding of lake ecology and health.
 Human impacts to watersheds and lakes are also covered.
-This knowledge increases the ability of citizens to steward their lakes, as they are equipped with a better understanding of watershed and land-use impacts.
-Regionally based LakeKeepers courses will also create peer-to-peer learning opportunities through networking and will address specific issues and concerns specific to the location.
+This knowledge increases the ability of citizens to steward their lakes, as they are equipped with a better understanding of the watershed and land-use impacts.
+Regionally based LakeKeepers courses also create peer-to-peer learning opportunities through networking and can address issues and concerns specific to the location.
 Optional modules, such as Watershed Assessment and Aquatic Plant Surveying are available and can selected by course participants.